fetchoracle/dataSpecs/types/SpotPrice.md

     - description: Selected currency (e.g. USD)
     - value type: `string`

-To request new spot price pair, please reach out to the Tellor team or make an issue/PR in this repository
+To request new spot price pair, please reach out to the Fetch team or make an issue/PR in this repository

 ## Response Type